aidyp/adp/content/post/passwords.md

 ### cracking passwords

-Password cracking is a popular field in computer science because (1) it can make you a lot of money and (2) it's really interesting.
+Password cracking is a popular field in computing because (1) it can make you a lot of money and (2) it's interesting.

 This section (may be moved) explores how password hashes are cracked.
 Will use some examples from (https://www.tunnelsup.com/getting-started-cracking-password-hashes/), john the ripper, hashcat etc. Just give the reader an idea of what the benchmarks are.